U-6203: N.C. 210 Improvements - Johnston County

 Project U-6203 proposes the following improvements:

-- Widen N.C.
-210 from two to four travel 11-foot lanes between N.C.
+Widen N.C.
+210 from two to four 11-foot travel lanes between N.C.
 50 and Raleigh Road

-- Reconfigure the I-40 (Exit 319) interchange
+Reconfigure the I-40 (Exit 319) interchange

 The proposed roadway typical section along N.C.
 210 includes four 11-foot travel lanes with a raised median and five-foot paved shoulders.

-To improve traffic operations and safety, Reduced Conflict Intersection (RCI) design components (also known as a superstreet) are proposed throughout the project corridor.
+To improve traffic operations and safety, Reduced Conflict Intersection design components (also known as a superstreet) are proposed throughout the project corridor.

 NC 50 Intersection